A guide to New York's new rules on masks and distancing

 The governor said that it's up to businesses and venues to decide how to check someone's vaccination status, if they choose to do so.

-“They can ask at the door.
-They can ask when you are seated at the table, or not,” Cuomo said Monday.
-“There is no mandatory compliance that the state is imposing on the private vendors.”
+"They can ask at the door.
+They can ask when you are seated at the table, or not," New York Gov. Andrew Cuomo said Monday.
+"There is no mandatory compliance that the state is imposing on the private vendors."

 Sort of.

-As of Wednesday, most businesses can welcome full crowds again, but only to the point where there is still room for 6 feet of social distancing in “areas where vaccination status of individuals is unknown and for patrons who do not present proof of full vaccination status.”
+As of Wednesday, many businesses from gyms to retail stores can welcome crowds again, but only to the point where there is still room for 6 feet (2 meters) of social distancing in "areas where vaccination status of individuals is unknown and for patrons who do not present proof of full vaccination status."

-There are no limits for businesses or events that plan only on admitting people who can present proof they are fully vaccinated.
+There are no limits for businesses or events that only admit people who are fully vaccinated.

-Businesses can also open up a “separate, designated part” of their facility for vaccinated people only.

 It's unclear how the state will enforce the new capacity rules.